 As PEIMS continued to evolve, refinements in data collection, processing, and reporting helped meet the growing demand for reliable information about public education.
 The desire for a more comprehensive and accurate accounting of reported student outcomes led to a major change in data submission requirements for 1997-98.
-Until then, districts were required to report only Grade 7-12 students from the previous year who had graduated or dropped out.
+Until then, districts were required to report only students in Grades 7-12 from the previous year who had graduated or dropped out.
 The statuses of students who left school for other reasons were not reported through PEIMS.